ElenaKalganova/WWWCode-Python-Challenge-2024/.ipynb_checkpoints/README-checkpoint.md

 - Day 17 -- Create a program that capitalizes the first letter of each word in a sentence.
 - Day 18 -- Create a program to find the largest among three numbers.
 - Day 19 -- Write a function to calculate the factorial of a number.
+- Day 20 -- Write a function that takes a list of numbers and returns a new list containing only the even numbers.